Thai Visa in Penang

 60 day tourist visas cost 150MYR (in 2016).

-You need TWO passport photos and a photocopy of the data page from your passport.
+You need TWO passport photos and a photocopy of the data page and Malaysian Entry Stamp page from your passport.

 There are no photo/photocopying facilities at the embassy.
 The area is quite remote from shops and businesses and there are no facilities nearby.
 Bring your stuff with you.
 The nearest copy shop is at Jalan Burma.
 I have heard that there is sometimes a guy in a van with a photocopier inside who parks outside the Consulate in the mornings, but I didn’t see him myself.